gardener/documentation/website/documentation/getting-started/features/workerless-shoots.md

 ![](./images/workerless-shoots.png)

-Sometimes, there may be use cases for K8s clusters that don't require Pods but only features of the control plane.
+Sometimes, there may be use cases for Kubernetes clusters that don't require Pods but only features of the control plane.
 Gardener can create the so-called "workerless" Shoots, which are exactly that.
-A K8s cluster without Nodes (and without any controller related to them).
+A Kubernetes cluster without Nodes (and without any controller related to them).

 In a scenario where you already have multiple clusters, you can use it for orchestration (leases) or factor out components that require many CRDs.